If it isn't visible, it's probably broken

 So I started saving all relevant connection attempts into a table (bank_account_connection), which we already had to handle webhooks anyway.
 Now I just had to run a simple SQL query to see all attempts and their status.

 Then I added a very simple table view for this to our internal operations app.
-I actually only did this to make my own life easier, but it turned out to be a win for everyone:
+I actually only did this to make my own life easier, but in the end, I didn't have to look at this stuff at all anymore:

 - Non-technical team members could see these attempts.

 The team members were able to spot issues before - as a customer reached out - but they didn't have enough access to verify anything on their own.
-By giving them access to even the crudest debug view, they were suddenly empowered to investigate themselves.
+By giving them access to even the crudest debug view, they were able to debug it themselves.
+This is in line with the famous saying:

 2. How much effort does it take to verify?